-Faux or fake fur coats and trim on garments take a bit of extra care to keep them looking their best.
+Faux or fake fur coats and trim on hoods and collars take a bit of extra care to keep them looking their best.
 Beyond the issue of animal rights, fake fur offers some advantages over real fur by being more resistant to insect damage and easier to care for during moisture and temperature changes.
 While many faux fur coats or trimmed garments may have a tag that recommends dry cleaning only, faux fur can be cleaned at home.
-If you do decide to take it to a dry cleaner, make sure that the cleaner is well-trained to help insure they won't damage your coat.
+If you do decide to take your garment to a dry cleaner, make sure that the cleaner is well-trained to help ensure they won't damage your coat with chemicals and high heat.

 You will have the best results when washing if the faux fur is short in length or looped.
 Long-haired and shaggy fake fur accessories are very prone to knotting and matting.
 If you plan to wash long and shaggy faux furs at home, always opt for hand washing instead of using a washing machine.
 When cleaning any type of faux fur, avoid as much agitation (spinning or wringing) and high heat as possible.